 The largest construction research project in Germany, C³-Carbon Concrete Composite, won the German Sustainability Award 2015 in the category research.
-In the ambitious project, over 130 partners from science, associations and industry are working on the research and establishment of the new building material carbon concrete.
-The VDZ is also a partner in the C³ project.
+In the ambitious project, over 130 partners from science, associations and industry were working on the research and establishment of the new building material carbon concrete.
+The VDZ was also a partner in the C³ project.

-The VDZ is not only a partner in the C3 consortium but also actively participates in research projects.
-The aim of the current research phase is the elimination of market barriers through clear regulation.
-Together with the German Committee for Reinforced Concrete, the German Concrete and Construction Technology Association, renowned universities and other industrial partners, the VDZ has begun to create the foundations for regulations.
+VDZ was not only a partner in the C³ consortium but also actively participates in research projects.
+The aim of the current research phase was the elimination of market barriers through clear regulation.
+Together with the German Committee for Reinforced Concrete, the German Concrete and Construction Technology Association, renowned universities and other industrial partners, VDZ has created the foundations for regulations.
 These are aimed at the use of carbon concrete for reinforcement measures as well as for new buildings.
 Regulations that can be drawn up in the course of the research project should make it possible to establish carbon concrete in practice.

-In the coming research phase, the VDZ plans to work together with the ibac, Aachen, to develop a data base for the environmental compatibility of the new composite construction carbon concrete, by leaching and irrigation trials.
+In the course of the project, VDZ planed, inter alia, to work together with the ibac, Aachen, to develop a data base for the environmental compatibility of the new composite construction carbon concrete, by leaching and irrigation trials.

-C³- Carbon Concrete Composite is funded by the Federal Ministry of Education and Research's "Twenty20 Partnership for Innovation" program.
+C³- Carbon Concrete Composite was funded by the Federal Ministry of Education and Research's "Twenty20 Partnership for Innovation" program.